Transforming a 30-Year Legacy Product Through Strategic UX Leadership

 Critical Strategic Insights

-Strategic implication: Design could optimize for common workflows rather than maximum flexibility, reducing cognitive load and training costs.
+Design implication: Optimize for common workflows rather than maximum flexibility, reducing cognitive load and training time.

-Users maintained parallel filing systems and offline tools to validate and document decisions, revealing fundamental trust issues with the application's data presentation and decision support.
+Analysts maintained parallel filing systems and offline tools to validate decisions, revealing a fundamental trust deficit with the application's data presentation.

-Insight 3: Analysts Spend Minimal Time in PROS UI
+Insight 3: Analysts spent minimal time in the PROS UI

-Strategic implication: Optimize for speed and pattern recognition rather than feature discovery.
+Design implication: Design for speed and pattern recognition, not feature discovery.

 Information Architecture Strategy